 Proofreading PROs is also very important.
 Even having a comma in the wrong place or forgetting to type a single word can make a question hard to understand and answer, so spelling mistakes as well as grammar mistakes need to be avoided.

 Additionally, as with any translation, in order to allow for valid pooling and comparison, PROs need to be both conceptually and culturally equivalent.
-This is why translation professionals often localize their instruments for each specific target audience during the linguistic validation process of PROs.
+This is why translation professionals often localize their instruments for each specific target audience during the linguistic validation process.

 You probably already knew how important professional translation is, especially for medical and scientific documents for research purposes.
 But now you can also see how the process of linguistic validation works and why it’s so crucial for patient reported outcomes.